devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/18-browser-utils.md

 ## Extracting the files from tar

-Many times in Linux world all the softwares are packaged either in `.zip` or `.tar` format.To extract the files from .tar extension we can use tar command
+Many times in Linux world all the softwares are packaged either in `.zip` or `.tar` format.
+To extract the files from `.tar` extension we can use `tar` command.

 Syntax: tar -xf <filename>.tar.gz